Coordination of Large Robot Teams in Automated Warehouses

 Combined Planning and Execution

-MAPF algorithms can find high-quality collision-free plans for automated warehousing under simplified assumptions about the robot dynamics.
-However, these simplifying assumptions pose challenging implementational issues since the robots cannot follow the plans precisely.
+warehouse MAPF algorithms can find high-quality collision-free paths for automated warehousing under simplified assumptions about the robot dynamics.
+However, these simplifying assumptions pose challenging implementational issues since the robots cannot follow the paths precisely.
 Therefore, some recent research has focused on more complicated MAPF models to close the gap.
 But, robot dynamics are complex and almost impossible to be modeled perfectly.
-We therefore study how to combine (task and path) planning with execution control from two perspectives, namely what planning model works best in terms of maximizing final throughput and minimizing planning time, and how we overlap planning and execution to avoid robot idle time during replanning.
+We therefore study how to combine (task and path) planning with execution control from three perspectives, namely what planning model works best in terms of maximizing final throughput and minimizing planning time, how we overlap planning and execution to avoid robot idle time during replanning, and how we design effective execution policies that is robust to unmodeled robot dynamics and uncertainty.